MoBiodiv/mobr/README.md

 install_github('MoBiodiv/mobr')
 ```

-Note: the installation may take some time due to numerous depenancies.
+Note: the installation may take some time due to numerous dependencies.
 We are
-working on reducing the number of dependancies.
+working on reducing the number of dependencies.

 ## Examples

-The package [vignette](./vignettes/mobr_intro.pdf) provides a useful walkthrough
+The package [vignette](./vignettes/mobr_intro.pdf) provides a useful walk-through
 the package tools, but below is some example code that uses the two key analyses
 and related graphics.